 We have all heard that the carpet in our homes may contribute to asthma and allergies.
 What is the truth?
 Myth or reality?

-“In conclusion, a weight of evidence approach to evaluating existing medical and scientific studies is quite clear.
+Toxicologist Dr. Mitchell W. Sauerhoff, Ph.D., DABT has submitted to the International E-Journal of Flooring Sciences a very interesting and comprehensive study that is exploring the controversy surrounding carpet and allergies.
+Here is his conclusion: “In conclusion, a weight of evidence approach to evaluating existing medical and scientific studies is quite clear.
 Carpet does not cause asthma.
 VOC emissions from new carpet do not act as triggers for asthma or allergies.
 Carpet does not increase the incidence or severity of asthma or allergies in children and adults.
 From the standpoint of asthma and allergies, well maintained carpet is safe.”

 Asthma and allergy suffers also need to be sure that the indoor air quality is not adversely impacted during the cleaning process.
 This means avoiding portable cleaning systems that recycle the contaminated air back into your home and cannot deliver the heat necessary to eliminate dust mites which cause allergies.
 Low moisture systems that do not actually remove soil at the time of cleaning should also be avoided.

+In addition, the cleaning products used must be fragrance free, hypoallergenic and create no VOCs (Volatile Organic Gases).
 Many carpet cleaners use D-limonene based cleaners which are strong solvent based cleaners that have a very strong orange smell.
 Although it is chemically produced from a natural source (orange peel) and is biodegradable, due to its low flash point, it must be treated as hazardous waste for disposal.
 D-limonene is a skin and respiratory irritant and is very difficult to rinse completely from the carpet.
 It can cause serve skin rashes and can also trigger asthmatic attacks.

-This leads to a very important conclusion: ‘natural’, ‘organic’ or ‘green’ does not necessarily mean safe.
+‘Natural’, ‘organic’ or ‘green’ does not necessarily mean safe.
 Green washing is becoming a growing problem.
 Many organic or green products can adversely impact indoor air quality by releasing VOCs.
 For an earlier article about indoor air quality please go to An Introduction to Indoor Air Quality.
 Asthma, allergies and carpet can get along after all.
 Educated consumers can also now choose professional carpet cleaning that does not negatively impact the indoor air environment of their home.

 For additional information please feel free to contact me at Get Fresh Carpet Cleaning in Calgary.